-When you invest in a vacation rental property, you want to ensure that you’re buying in an area where you can reasonably expect a growing number of tourists in the coming years.
-As a real estate investor, you could choose to buy an empty plot and build a custom home.
+When you invest in a vacation rental property, you want to ensure that you buy in an area where you can reasonably expect a growing number of tourists in the coming years.
+As a real estate investor, you could buy an empty plot and build a custom home.

-Before you begin working with a real estate agent to find the right investment property, you need to evaluate your financial standing and do the math to determine how much you can afford to spend upfront.
+Before you work with a real estate agent to find the right investment property, you need to evaluate your financial standing and do the math to determine how much you can afford to spend upfront.
 According to Million Acres, your lender will likely require you to put at least 20% down.

 After closing on your property, you’ll want to implement security measures.
 After all, you won’t always remain in town to keep an eye on it!
-Therefore, you want to choose effective tools that won’t put you over budget.
+Therefore, you want to choose practical tools that won’t put you over budget.
 For example, you can install an alarm system with a monitoring service.

 Ready to welcome your first guests?
 Not so fast!
-First, you need to ensure that your vacation rental will be comfortable, aesthetically pleasing, and spotlessly clean.
-Your guests will expect to enjoy all of the comforts of home, but colorful decor that reflects the region will make it feel that much more special.
+First, you must ensure your vacation rental will be comfortable, aesthetically pleasing, and spotlessly clean.
+Your guests will expect to enjoy all of the comforts of home, but colorful decor reflecting the region will make it feel much more special.

-The average cost of installing a hot tub ranges from $5,000 to $8,000 while installing a home sauna typically ranges from $3,000 to $6,000.
+The average cost of installing a hot tub ranges from $5,000 to $8,000, while establishing a home sauna typically ranges from $3,000 to $6,000.

 Also, set a reasonable nightly price based on the market.
-You can advertise and manage bookings on your own or work with a property manager instead.
-The right management company can handle routine maintenance, cleanings, and on-site support for your guests.
+You can advertise and manage bookings independently or work with a property manager.
+The proper management company can handle routine maintenance, cleanings, and on-site support for your guests.
 They can also screen potential tenants who will provide an extra layer of security when renting your home.

 Ready to get started?
-Stop by NestApple today to begin your search for the perfect vacation rental
+Stop by NestApple today to begin your search for the perfect vacation rental.